google/santa-tracker-web/README.md

 We hope you find this source code interesting.
 In general, we do not accept external contributions from the public.
-You can file bug reports or feature requests, or contact the engineering lead [@samthor](https://twitter.com/samthor).
+You can file bug reports or feature requests, or contact the engineering lead [Jez Swanson](https://twitter.com/jezzamonn).

 ## Supports